 5281, 5282, 5283.
 Selected Topics in Physical Geography (1,2,3) May be repeated for up to 6 s.h.
 Undergraduates may not count toward general education social sciences requirement.
-P: Consent of instructor: Seminar on selected topic.
+P: Consent of instructor.
+Seminar on selected topic.

-5393.
+- 5393.
 Seminar in Human Geography (3) May be repeated for up to 6 s.h.
 Undergraduates may not count toward general education social sciences requirement.
-P: Consent of instructor: Seminar on selected topic in economic-human geography.
+P: Consent of instructor: Seminar on selected topic in economic-human geography. - 5440.

-5440.
 Techniques for Coastal Resource Analysis (3) P: GEOG 3410.
-Application of geographic information science to coastal resource management.
+Application of geographic information science to coastal resource management. - 6100.

-6100.
 History and Philosophy of Geography (3) Major paradigms constituting discipline of geography.
-Research frameworks within these paradigms.
+Research frameworks within these paradigms. - 6110.

-6110.
 Research Design in Geography (3) For beginning graduate student.
 P: Graduate standing.
 Analysis of research procedures.
-Research objectives, literature searches, data collection design, data analysis techniques, and modes of presentation.
+Research objectives, literature searches, data collection design, data analysis techniques, and modes of presentation. - 6150.

-6150.
 Quantitative Methods in Geography (3) P: Introductory course in statistics or GEOG 3400.
-Advanced statistical methods related to geography.
+Advanced statistical methods related to geography. - 6160.

-6160.
 Field Geography (3) P: Dept consent.
 Advanced inquiry into development of field techniques and research methods in geography.
-Data collection, analysis, and writing from field sources.

-6200.
-Research Methods in Physical Geography (3) Introduces field and lab methods typically used in research in geomorphology and other disciplines of physical geography.

-6210.
-Advanced Fluvial and Hydrological Processes (3) Comprehensive examination of principles of surface water hydrology and fluvial geomorphology and their application to environmental problems.

-6220.
-Advanced Coastal Geomorphology (3) Advanced examination of principles of coastal processes and geomorphology, and their application to environmental problems.

-6230.
-Advanced Land Form Analysis (3) Advanced examination of Earth's surface land forms, processes that create and change them, and their influence of human activities.

-6291, 6292, 6293.
+Data collection, analysis, and writing from field sources. - 6200.
+Research Methods in Physical Geography (3) Introduces field and lab methods typically used in research in geomorphology and other disciplines of physical geography. - 6210.
+Advanced Fluvial and Hydrological Processes (3) Comprehensive examination of principles of surface water hydrology and fluvial geomorphology and their application to environmental problems. - 6220.
+Advanced Coastal Geomorphology (3) Advanced examination of principles of coastal processes and geomorphology, and their application to environmental problems. - 6230.
+Advanced Land Form Analysis (3) Advanced examination of Earth's surface land forms, processes that create and change them, and their influence of human activities. - 6291, 6292, 6293.
 Independent Study in Physical Geography (1,2,3) May be repeated for maximum of 6 s.h.
 May not count toward thesis research.
-P: Consent of instructor: Analysis of specific problem in physical geography under direct supervision of graduate faculty member:
+P: Consent of instructor.
+Analysis of specific problem in physical geography under direct supervision of graduate faculty member: - 6300.

-6300.
 Seminar in Cultural Geography (3) For beginning graduate students.
-Seminar: Comprehensive exposure to concepts, principles, and terminology of cultural geography.
-Problem solving and research through required papers.
+Seminar.
+Comprehensive exposure to concepts, principles, and terminology of cultural geography.
+Problem solving and research through required papers. - 6310.

-6310.
 Seminar in Economic Geography (3) For beginning graduate students.
 Comprehensive exposure to concepts, principles, and terminology of economic geography.
-Problem solving and research through required papers.

-6320.
-Feminist Theories of Economy (3) Economy and development from feminist and geographical perspective.

-6325.
-Advanced Population and Development (3) Demographic issues and population policies in relation to resource use and economic development.

-6330.
-Global Restructuring of Agro-Food Systems (3) Contemporary trends in global restructuring of agro-food systems of industrialized and developing nations.

-6335.
-Tourism Development (3) Traditional and emerging forms of tourism development as they transform economic, social, cultural, and environmental landscapes inside and outside the US.
+Problem solving and research through required papers. - 6315.
+Advanced Geographic Images (3) Social and cultural images of space, place, and environment as produced and consumed through various media and at a variety of scales. - 6320.
+Feminist Theories of Economy (3) Economy and development from feminist and geographical perspective. - 6325.
+Advanced Population and Development (3) Demographic issues and population policies in relation to resource use and economic development. - 6330.
+Global Restructuring of Agro-Food Systems (3) Contemporary trends in global restructuring of agro-food systems of industrialized and developing nations. - 6335.
+Tourism Development (3) Traditional and emerging forms of tourism development as they transform economic, social, cultural, and environmental landscapes inside and outside the US. - 6340.

-6340.
 Advanced Medical Geography (3) Topics range from geographic patterns and processes of disease to locational aspects of health care delivery systems.
 GIS used to describe and analyze problems in medical geography.
 Students become acquainted with current research literature.